 'It must have been a field-mouse,' he told himself, ‘or some other small animal.'

 He crept a little further out of the hole … then further still.
 He was almost right out in the open now.
 He took a last careful look around.
 The wood was murky and very still.
 Somewhere in the sky the moon was shining.

-Roald Dahl was a creative and brilliant writer and given he wrote many of his works for children, perhaps he did intend for them to be read aloud, by a parent or carer at bedtime, like I did for my son.
-We did read several other of Dahl’s books, but none ever struck me as quite so poetically flowing and pleasing to the ear as Fantastic Mr Fox.
+Roald Dahl was a creative and brilliant writer.
+And given he wrote many of his works for children, perhaps intended for them to be read aloud by a parent or carer at bedtime, as I did for my son.
+We tackled several other Dahl books, including Charlie and the Chocolate Factory.
+But none ever struck me as quite so poetically flowing and pleasing to the ear as Fantastic Mr Fox.

 Tall And True is an online showcase and forum for writers, readers and publishers.

 So have a hunt in a secondhand bookshop, buy yourself a new copy or download a Kindle version, as I did from Amazon (affiliate sale link) after my Facebook timeline memory popped up.

 And then find a quiet place to read aloud or, better still, read it to your child at bedtime.
 Like me, I think you’ll find reading Roald Dahl’s Fantastic Mr Fox aloud is fantastic!

 N.B.
 This post is also published on my blog, RobertFairhead.com.

 A middle-aged dad and dog owner, Robert Fairhead is an editor and writer at Tall And True, and blogs on his eponymous website, RobertFairhead.com.

 His favourite pastimes include reading and writing, walking his dog, and watching Aussie Rules Football with his son.
 He is also a part-time dog trainer and runs classes at his local dog training club and through Robert's Responsible Dog Training.